SARA-AL/SM-part1/README.md

 # SM-part1
-task1 fir Industrial engineer and system
+task1 for Industrial engineer and system